lukaswarren/MovieViewer/README.md

 # MovieViewer

-To run the project in movieviewer (the backend)  run "node service.js" In movie-viewer-client run "npm start"
+To run the project in movieviewer (the backend)  run "node service.js"- Runs on localhost:8000 In movie-viewer-client run "npm start"- Runs on localhost:3000

 # Project specs
 This project uses the Hapi framework on the backend.
 To make the api calls it use a library called superagent.
 And finally its tested using jest.